-What's at stake in the H-1B debate: India's tech industry by the numbers
+H-1B debate: Trump is making India's tech industry nervous

 What happens next?

-U.S. immigration data shows that 70% of all H-1B applications come from Indians, and industry experts argue that there aren't enough skilled American workers to bridge the gap if the Trump administration decides to crack down.
+U.S. immigration data shows that 70% of all H-1B applications come from Indians, and Indian tech CEOs argue that there aren't enough skilled American workers to bridge the gap if the Trump administration decides to crack down.

 "Only two things can happen" if Indian workers can no longer move to the U.S., Nasscom president R. Chandrashekhar told CNNMoney late last month.